Join my community and get a

 Keep reading as I show you how to budget and actually stick to it this time.

-We hit rock bottom one day….
+I hit rock bottom one day….

 I don't think that you need to go crazy categorizing every single little expense down to the penny.
 The fact is, you decided to start budgeting because you already know that your money has been going to the wrong places.
 You are ready for a change.
 And you should spend the bulk of your time with some prospective planning, rather than retrospective discovery.
-When Mark and I began this process, we already knew that we were spending WAY too much going out to eat.
-Did it matter that we had been spending $300 a month or $250 a month?
-To us, not really.

-But there are a few expenses in your spending history that you should really have a good idea of: food, gas, and bills.
+There are a few expenses in your spending history that you should really have a good idea of: food, gas, and bills.
 These are purchases that you've been making and will continue to make.
 You likely can't make a huge immediate change in these expenses, so your past history is a good starting point.

 Now for that rule #4… and this only applies to married folk – DECIDE YOUR BUDGET TOGETHER.
 When you agree to a budget, you are effectively agreeing how you plan to live your lives together – things you value as a family, what is important and what is not important.
 There will be gives and takes, but do not end your “budget meeting” until you have your pact – next month's budget.

 Oh, and NEVER stop doing it.
 Years after our very first ‘budget night', it is every bit as important as it was back then.
 Every month, yes EVERY month, we sit down together for our budget night.
 So what does our budget night look like?
 I'll try my best to break down our philosophy into steps.